Supervised learning of an interacting 2D hard-core boson model of a weak topological insulator using correlation functions: Results and Discussion

 \subsubsection{Topological invariant}

-In Ref.~\cite{10.21468/SciPostPhys.10.3.059}, the topological nature of the different gapped phases at densities $\rho=1/4,1/2$ and $3/4$ were investigated by calculating the toplogical invariants, Chern number and Berry phase.
+In Ref.~\cite{10.21468/SciPostPhys.10.3.059}, the topological nature of the different gapped phases at densities $\rho=1/4,1/2$ and $3/4$ were investigated by calculating the topological invariants, Chern number and Berry phase.
 For positive (negative) $W_0$ values, it was observed that the Chern number was zero in all three gapped phases, but a non-trivial Berry phase quantized at $\pi$ was obtained in the $\rho=1/4$ $\mathrm{DI}_1$ ($\rho=3/4$ $\mathrm{DI}_2$) phase.
 Therefore, the dimer insulator phase at $\rho=1/4$ ($\rho=3/4$) was identified to be a weak topological insulator for positive (negative) $W_0$ values.

 The computational effort of calculating the topological invariant in an interacting system scales exponentially with the system size.
-Therefore, based on theoretical arguments pertaining to the underlying structure of the insulator, it was shown that the WTI is robust against any amount of NN repulsion \cite{10.21468/SciPostPhys.10.3.059}.
+Therefore, based on theoretical arguments pertaining to the underlying structure of the insulator, it was shown that the WTI is robust against any finite amount of NN repulsion \cite{10.21468/SciPostPhys.10.3.059} {as discussed in Sec.~\ref{sec:hamil}}.
 In our study, we aim to overcome this numerical limitation by using ML techniques to predict the topological invariant of the system in presence of repulsive interactions.

 We trained our model with dual channel correlation function data obtained in the non-interacting case at a fixed $W_0=6.0$.
 The input data from the various gapped phases are labelled with the value of the Berry phase $\gamma$, calculated in Ref.~\cite{10.21468/SciPostPhys.10.3.059}.
-This trained model was then used to predict the Berry phase on test data obtained using QMC in the interacting system.
-In Fig.~\ref{fig:int_effect}, we show the prediction results for $\gamma$ as a function of the repulsion strength $V_1$.
-The machine clearly predicts that the Berry phase for the dimer insulator phase $\mathrm{DI_1}$ at density $\rho=1/4$ remains quantized at $\pi$, even in the presence of strong repulsive interactions, whereas for the CDW and $\mathrm{DI}_2$ phase it remains close to zero.
-This shows that the weak topological insulator phase remains unaffected by the presence of strong NN repulsive interactions and supports the argument for the robustness of the WTI phase.
+This trained model was then used to predict the Berry phase on test data obtained using QMC in the interacting system. {In Fig.~\ref{fig:int_effect} \textit{top}, we show the prediction results for $\gamma$ as a function of the repulsion strength $V_1$.
+The machine clearly predicts that the Berry phase for the dimer insulator phase $\mathrm{DI_1}$ at density $\rho=1/4$ remains quantized at $\pi$, even in the presence of strong repulsive interactions.} This shows that the weak topological insulator phase remains unaffected by the presence of strong NN repulsive interactions and supports the argument for the robustness of the WTI phase.